 All students must see an advisor to plan their course of study.
-Courses offered and open seats may be viewed in Online Student/Faculty Access.
+Courses offered and open seats may be viewed in the Online Student/Faculty Access section of the Lions Den.
 Prerequisites, as noted in the catalog, must be met, in order to register for a class.
 It is the student's responsibility to see that their program conforms to academic requirements of the college and meets degree requirements.
-Non-matriculated students may register according to specified dates listed in the Academic Calendar.
+Non-matriculated students may register according to specified dates listed in the Academic Calendar (PDF).
 New students and students with missing information will be requested to verify and update their student information sheet with any changes, prior to registration.

 Registration must be completed before admittance to a class.
 Students must resolve any restrictions or holds on their accounts before registration is allowed.
 The student is responsible to take care of all tuition and fees payable to Molloy College with the Office of the Bursar and apply for financial aid to the Office of Financial Aid by the appropriate deadlines.
 Students not paying their bills may be de-registered.